junior231/Find-Images-App/README.md

 # Find Images App

-This is an app that allows a user find random images of any given keyword.
+This is an app that allows a user find random images of any inputted keyword.
 Utilizing the Unsplash API, users can click on any image and get an in-depth description about the picture and author.

 ## Requirements
 For development, you will need `node` and `npm` installed on your local machine.